-We offer hearing aid repairs for all types and brands.
+Providing hearing aid repairs for all types and brands.
 Age and use can take their toll on hearing aids making them fail.
 However you can reduce the problems by taking care of your hearing aids with a clean and care routine.

 All hearing aids are returned with a 6 month warranty.

-We are able to provide this service to hearings aids from every hearing aid manufacturer based in the uk.
+I am able to provide this service to hearings aids from every hearing aid manufacturer based in the uk.

 The environment in the ear canal is 100% humidity and remains at a constant 37 degrees Celsius.
 Earwax is a combination of salt and corrosive body acid.
 These conditions are harmful to electronics, but this is the environment that hearing aids must perform.
 If your hearing aids have not been checked for 2 years, then they may not be functioning at their best, as the microphone, speaker and microchip gradually become contaminated.
-We can have your hearing aids serviced bringing them back to peak performance.
-Our chosen repair laboratory will replace the working parts as necessary and return the hearing aids to you with a full 6 month repair warranty.
+I can have your hearing aids serviced bringing them back to peak performance.
+The chosen repair laboratory will replace the working parts as necessary and return the hearing aids to you with a full 6 month repair warranty.

 Here are five tips from Widex to help you keep your hearing aid working.